Big Time (Whigfield song): Critical reception

-The Guardian complimented the song as "cute".
+British The Guardian complimented the song as "cute".
 Pan-European magazine Music & Media compared it to Swedish band Ace of Base, writing, "When the cat's away—that's Ace of Base—the mice will play.
 And they're having a big time with a pop reggae song ready for summer chart domination."
 Music Week commented, "Hedging her bets, Whiggy releases a drippy cut from her debut album, alongside a corny version of the Wham! festive fave."
 Johnny Cigarettes from NME said it is "a pitiful stab in the dark at Ace of Base".
-Gill Whyte from Smash Hits gave 'Big Time' four out of five, writing, "Phew!
+Gill Whyte from Smash Hits gave "Big Time" a score of four out of five, writing, "Phew!
 This is more like the old Whiggers!
 An admirably naff singalong chorus of a hi-de-hi-de-hi-de-ho nature, plenty of kitsch pop and cod reggae.
 A mindless dance ditty, this is what keeps the nation on its feet."

 Chart performance

 In Europe, "Big Time" became a top-20 hit on the charts in Denmark (12), Italy (11), the Netherlands (20) and Spain (13).
 Additionally, it was a top-30 hit in Belgian Flanders (29), Ireland (24), Scotland (21) and the UK.
 In the latter nation, the song was released as a double single with Whigfield's cover of "Last Christmas" by Wham!.
 It peaked at number 21 also on the UK Singles Chart on 10 December 1995, during its first week at the chart.
 It spent a total of five weeks within the chart.
 In Germany, it reached number 50, while on the Eurochart Hot 100, it peaked at number 54 after three weeks on the chart.

 Outside Europe, the single was a top-10 hit in Canada, peaking at number eight on The Record singles chart, while reaching the top 30 on the RPM Dance/Urban chart, peaking at number 22.
+It also became a top-30 hit in Israel, peaking at number 23 on 10 October 1995 and spent four weeks in the top 30.